joycemsm/fetal-health-classification/fetal-health-classification.md

-# Do At-Risk Fetuses Have Higher or Lower Heart Rates?
+# Do babies with health risks have higher heart rates?

 In this part of the study, we analyzed the **baseline fetal heart rates** — that is, the average heart rate of the fetus at rest, measured during routine exams.